2 dead, 2 injured as car drives into people in Germany - WTMJ

-BERLIN (AP) — A car drove into a group of people in the eastern German city of Leipzig on Tuesday, killing two and leaving another two injured, police said.
+BERLIN (AP) — A car drove into a group of people at a pedestrian crossing in the eastern German city of Leipzig on Tuesday, killing two and leaving another two seriously injured, police said.
 Authorities believe it was an accident.

 It wasn’t clear what led to the incident Tuesday morning.
 The 50-year-old man who drove the car was in the care of police, news agency dpa reported.